avinashnair02/Movie_Recommendationa_Bot/README.md

 export PATH="/Users/steventey/.npm-global/bin/:$PATH"
 ```

-## 💪 The AWS Lambda Function
-The AWS Lambda function can be found in this [`model.py` file](https://github.com/steven-tey/moviebot/blob/master/aws-lambda/model.py).

 ## 🐞 Question + Bug Fixes
-Feel free to contact me at [stey@minerva.kgi.edu](mailto:stey@minerva.kgi.edu) for more information about this project.
+Feel free to contact me at [avinashnair02@gmail.com](mailto:avinashnair02@gmail.com) for more information about this project.